thxbb12/awesome-computing-resources/README.md

 * [osdev-notes][260] - A book that explore how to write an Operating System from scratch.
 * [darwin-xnu][266] - Apple’s Darwin OS and XNU Kernel Deep Dive
 * [osle][273] - https://shikaan.github.io/osle/
+* [Asterinas][279] - Asterinas adopts the novel framekernel OS architecture, which unleashes the full power of Rust to bring the best of both monolithic kernels and microkernels.

 ## People
 * [Fabrice Bellard][247] - Fabrice Bellard, the author of QEMU, ffmpeg